 - Expect to make daily copies (or at least every time you make changes) to your website so you can quickly restore it to another account or hosting, then redirect your DNS to it as you solve the problem.

 Negative SEO is an unpleasant reality which can happen at any time.
 It’s a terrible and unethical business practice, but certain parties will continue trying to use it.
 Especially if/when you’re in very competitive niche markets.
-The best way to defend yourself is to naturally increase the authority of your site and then monitor your backlinks on a regular basis.
+The best way to defend yourself and to mitigate your penalty risk is to naturally increase the authority of your site.
+Also, monitor your backlinks on a regular basis.

 The higher quality your website maintains, the less likely you are that Google will penalize you in the event of a Negative SEO attack.